microsoft/finops-toolkit/docs/_docs/bestpractices/compute/compute.md

   </div>
 </details>

-### Query: Virtual machine scale sets details
+### Query: Virtual machine scale set details

 This query analyzes Virtual Machine Scale Sets (VMSS) in your Azure environment based on their SKU, spot VM priority, and priority mix policy.
 It provides insights for cost optimization and resource management strategies.

 #### Category

-Optimization
+Resource management

 #### Query